+\textbf{$\bullet$ ERGO-SF.} This simulates the combination of \ergo and the ML-based method \SybilFuse; recall our discussion of \SybilFuse in Section~\ref{sec:related-work}. \ergo is changed so that (1) each joining ID is classified as good or bad; and (2) All IDs that are classified as bad are refused entry.
+For (1), we assume a classification accuracy of $0.98$, which is the average accuracy reported in~\cite{gao2018sybilfuse} for experiments run over both synthetic and real-world data (Section IV - B, last paragraph).

+We reiterate that, by itself, classification cannot solve \defID, since classifier error allows the adversary to eventually accumulate a bad majority in the system.
+However, combining \ergo with \SybilFuse allows us to explore the performance benefits a classifier may provide.

-{\bf Setup.} For all algorithms, we measure the spend-rate, which is based solely on the cost of solving RB-challenges.
-We assume a cost of $k$ for solving a $k$ hard RB-challenge.
+{\bf Setup.} For all algorithms, we measure the spend-rate, which is based solely on the cost of solving RB challenges.
+We assume a cost of $k$ for solving a $k$-hard RB challenge.
 We set $\AdvPower = 1/18$, and let $T$ range over $[2^0,2^{20}]$, where for each value of $T$, the system is simulated for $10,000$ seconds.
-We assume that the adversary only solves RB-challenges to add IDs to the system.
+We assume that the adversary only solves RB challenges to add IDs to the system.
 For REMP, we consider $T_{max} = 10^7$ to ensure correctness for all values of $T$ considered.

 {\bf Results.} Figure \ref{fig:AvsT} illustrates our results; we omit error bars since they are negligible.
 The x-axis is the adversarial spend rate, $T$; and the y-axis is the good spend rate, $\mathcal{A}$.